Dancing at Hoppin’ John

 11:30am – Clogging Workshop with the Green Grass Cloggers

 Everyone gets the chance to square dance this year, even if their bedtime is before 8pm!
-Join in this family dance for all ages, followed by the cake walk.
-Our family band rendition of the Hoppin’ Johnnies plays the tunes and Sarah Owen joins in this year to call the steps, providing instruction for each dance beforehand.
-Sarah has been playing music and teaching it to kids her whole life, supporting local community events and her county’s JAM program with her fiddling.
-She and her family live and play music together in Madison County, NC, from whence she joins us.
+Join in this family dance for all ages.
+Our family band rendition of the Hoppin’ Johnnies plays the tunes with Kyle Johnston to teach the steps, providing instruction for each dance beforehand and calling easy-to-follow squares.
+The family dance is followed by the ever-popular cake walk!